dfinity/portal/docs/tokenomics/identity-auth/auth-how-to.md

 2. Select "Manage existing" or "More options".
 3. Select "Lost Access?"

-:::caution Recovery devices (External Hardware) will not work on identity.internetcomputer.org.
+:::caution Recovery devices (External Hardware) added on https://identity.ic0.app will not work on https://identity.internetcomputer.org!